wd-David/react-svelte5/README.md

-# A practical guide to try Svelte 5 in a React app
+# A Practical Guide to Trying Svelte 5 in a React App

-> and ending up migrating the whole app to SvelteKit
+> and Ending Up Migrating the Whole App to SvelteKit

-This blog post shares our journey at an small startup where we successfully migrated a core product from React to Svelte.
+This blog post shares our journey at a small startup where we successfully migrated the product from React to Svelte.

 In part one, I'll explain our decision-making process and how we communicated this technical shift to all stakeholders.